Coooder-Crypto/x402-gitbook/core-concepts/facilitator.md

 ### Live Facilitators

-Currently, CDP hosts the only facilitator live on Base mainnet.
+1. Currently, CDP hosts a facilitator live on Base mainnet.
 For more information about getting started, see the [CDP Docs](https://docs.cdp.coinbase.com/x402/docs/welcome).

 * CDP's facilitator offers fee-free USDC settlement on Base mainnet

-As more facilitators go live, we will include them here.
+2. PayAI [hosts a facilitator](https://facilitator.payai.network) on Solana, Base, Polygon, and more.
+More info & docs at https://facilitator.payai.network.

 ### Interaction Flow